Radial Profiles of Radio Halos in Massive Galaxy Clusters: Diffuse Giants Over 2 Mpc: Caveats on the profile extraction

 Very recently, \cite{Salunkhe2025} reported uGMRT Band\,3 and Band\,4 observations of PLCK\,G287.0+32.9, claiming the presence of a mega-halo based on two components observed in the radial profile.
 However, our deeper observations reveal that the second component is not related to the halo.
 In Figure~\ref{fig::subfeatures}, we present 10\arcsec\ resolution zoom-in images of the northern part of the halo using MeerKAT UHF and uGMRT Band~3 observations.
 We emphasize that our uGMRT Band~3 observation is a factor of two more sensitive than those reported by \cite{Salunkhe2025} at the same frequency range.
-Clearly, there are filamentary structures embedded within the halo region (marked with curved lines), as seen in our high-frequency, sensitive MeerKAT images.
+Clearly, filamentary structures are embedded within the halo region (marked with curved lines), as seen in our high-frequency, sensitive MeerKAT images.
 These features are not detected in the Band\,3 images reported by \cite{Salunkhe2025} and are instead included as part of the halo emission.
-These structures appear more diffuse at lower frequencies.
+These structures appear more diffuse at lower frequencies and are not associated with the halo emission but rather projected onto it (Rajpurohit et al. in prep).
 Moreover, the density of discrete sources is higher in our MeerKAT maps compared to the uGMRT Band3 map.
 As shown in the right panel of Figure~\ref{different sectors}, we also see a second, shallower component in both the 350\,MHz and 815\,MHz profiles when using an image where discrete sources are subtracted from the uv-data (based on the uGMRT Band3 image) as followed by \cite{Salunkhe2025}.
-However, this second component is introduced by the incomplete subtraction of unrelated sources, in particular extended structures that are challenging to subtract from the uv-data.
+However, this second component is introduced by the incomplete subtraction of unrelated sources, in particular, extended structures that are challenging to subtract from the uv-data.
 When discrete sources are properly masked out, based on sensitive high-frequency images, the radial profile of the PLCK\,G287.0+32.9 halo is well described by a single exponential fit (see Figure~\ref{fig:: PSZ_profiles}) at all the observed frequencies.